s-makin/discourse-offline-helper/README.md

 > [!NOTE]
 > This is under active development and is not ready for general use.
 >
-> If you are interested, please get in touch with Andreia Velasco (@a-velasco)!
+> If you are interested, please get in touch with Andreia Velasco! (@avgomes on Mattermost)

 The `doh` module:
 * Downloads discourse documentation locally into markdown files, conserving the original navigation structure